ScooloV/bbpedia/docs/core_rules/league_and_exhibition_play.md

 * 20,000 gold pieces for each game the team played last season (both friendlies and league fixtures).

-- +20,000 gold pieces for each league fixture the team won last season.
+&emsp;- +20,000 gold pieces for each league fixture the team won last season.

-- +10,000 gold pieces for each league fixture the team played last season that ended in a draw.
+&emsp;- +10,000 gold pieces for each league fixture the team played last season that ended in a draw.

 League commissioners may, at their own discretion, place a cap of 1,300,000 gold pieces on the Re-Draft Budget available to teams so that no team starts the season with too obvious an advantage.